Black Turtle-Snake

+While neither character 玄 or 武 literally means tortoise or snake; but tortoises and snakes are known to hibernate during winter, so 玄武 as a whole represents the season of winter.

+The image of intertwined tortoise and snake likely symbolizes a state of inner struggle.

-In Japan, it is named Genbu.
+In Japan, the characters 玄武 are pronounced as Genbu.
 It is said to protect Kyoto on the north side, being one of the four guardian spirits that protect the city.
-It is represented by the Kenkun Shrine, which is located on top of Mt Funaoka in Kyoto.
+It is represented by the Kenkun Shrine, which is located on top of Mount Funaoka in Kyoto.

-The creature's name is identical to that of the important Taoist god Xuanwu, who is sometimes (as in Journey to the West) portrayed in the company of a turtle and a snake.
+An important Taoist priest also has 玄武 Xuanwu as his clergy name.
+He is sometimes (as in Journey to the West) portrayed in the company of a turtle and a snake.

 History

 During the Han dynasty, people often wore jade pendants that were in the shape of turtles.
-Originally there was a legend that said that turtles could not mate with other turtles only snakes so this is why the black tortoise is with the snake on its back.
+Originally, there was a legend that said that turtles could not mate with other turtles, only snakes.
+This is why the Black Tortoise is depicted with a snake on its back.

 The northern gates of Chinese palaces were often named after the Xuanwu.
 Most famously, the Incident at Xuanwu Gate, where Li Shimin killed his brothers Jiancheng and Yuanji and seized power in a coup, took place at the north gate of the Taiji Palace, in the north of Chang'an.